 We all know when we need to call someone especially if there’s a calendar invite in place.
 Whenever someone misses a scheduled call with me I usually don’t make time for them again unless if it’s an emergency then that’s understandable.
 Missing scheduled calls show a straight disrespect for the other person’s time, don’t do it.

-Speaker, Founder & CEO of The Chi Group, an experiential agency humanizing brands through unique experiences.
-I also host a weekly podcast called The Brand Academy Podcast where I spill the secrets on all things branding and marketing gained through my 17+years of experience working with different [...]
+TEDx Speaker, Author, Co-Founder of Cutie Con, Founder & CEO of The Chi Group, a marketing and branding agency humanizing lifestyle brands.
+I also host a weekly podcast called The Brand Academy Podcast where I spill the secrets on all things branding and marketing gained through my 18+years of [...]